Section 6 - The Local Application

 Local Application Process

-To receive funds under Perkins V, a consortium must develop and submit a combined secondary/postsecondary application every other year (May 2020, May 2022, etc.).
-Updated budgets are required annually.
-The application must address secondary and postsecondary CTE programming.
-This is described in Section 134 of the Perkins V Act.
+To receive funds under Perkins V, a consortium must develop and submit an annual local application, including a budget to expend their allocated basic and reserve funds, addressing the requirements identified in Section 134 of the Perkins V Act.

-The local application, due May 1, must be signed by each participating college president and each participating school district superintendent using the Statement of Assurances & Certifications document.
+The local application, due May 1, must include signatures from each college president and each participating school district superintendent representing consortium member institutions and districts.
+Signatures are collected using the Statement of Assurances & Certifications document.
 The plan must also include strategies to meet the state-determined performance levels required under the law.
 If, in the previous reporting year, the consortium failed to meet state-determined performance levels on one or more core indicators, the local application must also include appropriate improvement plan(s).

-The approved local application–with statement of assurances signatures–serves as the consortium’s formal application for receiving Perkins funding.
+The approved local application, with statement of assurances signatures, serves as the consortium’s formal application for Perkins funding.

 Submission of the Local Application

-Local Perkins applications are submitted through the Minnesota State SharePoint system.
+Local Perkins applications are submitted through the MN Perkins Portal Teams site.
 The application consists of several documents, allowing consortium users to respond to narrative and budget questions separately.
-All document files and instructions are available on the CTE Perkins Local Application page.
+All document files and instructions are available on the Minnesota State CTE website.

 Application Components

-The Perkins Local Consortium application consists of the following:
+The Perkins local application consists of the following:

 - CTE course offerings and activities provided with Perkins V funding